chenyanjiao-zju/clinkz/doc/Q&A.md

 A: Now the ssh is bandwidth-restrict.
 There would be a solution soon.

 ### Q: Where can I backup my directories?
-A: The admin will backup your $HOME periodically.
+A: The admin will backup your $HOME periodically, in every Wed & Sat morning at 6 am.

 ### Q: Is there any notification I can receive about the status of server?
 A: We are considering this.
 Currently, we release messages in our group chat.